 The two teams are evenly matched, as far as numbers are concerned.
 Unfortunately for the X-Men, the Imperial Guard is made up of super-powered beings from every reach of space.
 These beings have had eons to perfect and train themselves so as to defeat every known or unknown threat.
 The mutants simply cannot compare having been around for less than a decade.
 They are defeated, more swiftly than they or Xavier could have foreseen.
 The only members of the team left concious are the two lovers.
 With Cyclops' offensive skills and Phoenix's defensive telekinetic barrier, they are able to be quite the proverbial "thorn," in the aliens' side.
 Phoenix warns Cyke that she has lost telepathic contact with the others and the two are the last survivors of the battle.
 Phoenix discovers a cave and pulls Cyclops inside, forming a barrier of dirt and rocks telekinetically in order to remain hidden from the tireless Shi'ar army.
 The two do their best to say goodbye, proclaiming their love for each other as they try to gather enough energy for one last ditch effort.
 They run at the entire Guard, Cyclops inevitably takes a hit and is rendered unconcious like the others.
 Feeling the psychic backlash of his pain through their rapport is far too much for Phoenix to bear, and the psychic barriers containing the darkness are destroyed.
 Dark Phoenix resurfaces and disables the Imperial Guard with but a thought.
 Lilandra is forced to take drastic measures and fires a massive energy beam from the Cruiser to the moon targeting Phoenix.
 This blast seems to have destroyed Jean and the Phoenix disappears.

 Several years after Jean's death, the Avengers discover the cocoon containing her fully-healed body, which had been resting on the ocean floor, in Jamaica Bay.
 Not realizing what it was (they thought it was another creation of the Hive such as Adam Warlock or Kismet), they brought it to Reed Richards of the Fantastic Four for further study.
 Jean soon awakens in the HQ of the heroic quartet and emerges from the cocoon, but cannot recall anything of her death, the battle for the M'Kraan crystal, the Inner Circle, or anything beyond that of the events leading to her living burial.
 The Avengers and the Fantastic Four aid her in recovering her memory.
+They found out that the real Jean had been trapped in the cocoon since before 'she' emerged as the Phoenix many months ago.
 Jean also discovers that she has lost her telepathic powers, but that her telekinetic abilities are far more formidible than they once were (not quite the proficiency that she had as Phoenix, but now she effortlessly used telekinesis for flight).

 Meanwhile, Cyclops had met and fallen in love with a young woman named Madelyne Jennifer Pryor who was seemingly an exact physical copy of Jean.
 She was, in reality, a clone of Jean that had been created by Mr. Sinister so that he could, in Jean's absence, still have a chance to receive genetically perfect offspring from the destined couple.
 No one (not even Madelyne) would figure this out for quite some time.
 She and Cyclops quickly married and moved to Alaska to settle down and have a family.
 Peace would never really come to the couple however, as their first and only child, (Nathan a.k.a.
 Cable) went missing.
 Madelyne and Cyclops soon approached the X-Men for help in discovering the whereabouts of their son.
 Madelyne also possessed a fraction of Jean's mutant powers and was able to hold her own as a member of the team.
 After months with the X-Men, Madelyne made a deal with some demons (one group of many that the X-Men had fought over the years) and began gathering power as the Goblin Queen.
 It was during this time that Jean (the real Jean) would reenter the life that she had left behind.